-Other Scope 1 and 2 emissions from a feedlot system include fuel consumption and electricity.
-Upstream Scope 3 emissions include emissions from feed production, feeder cattle and emissions from extraction, production and transport of fuel and electricity.
+Other scope one and two emissions from a feedlot system include fuel consumption and electricity.
+Upstream scope three emissions include emissions from feed production, feeder cattle and emissions from extraction, production and transport of fuel and electricity.

-The Climate Active Carbon Inventory (available upon registering and signing a licence agreement with Climate Active) provides emission factors for several common emission sources, including fuel and electricity.
-Many of these factors are also publically available, as published through the Australian National Greenhouse Accounts.
-The Climate Active Carbon Inventory does not provide emission factors for livestock and feed production emissions.
-A bespoke emission factor needs to be used and referenced with any assumptions or limitations.
-Australian emissions are assessed using the National GHG Inventory based on IPCC guidelines, and country-specific (CS) estimates categorised by animal species and class, and seasonal and geographical impacts that reflect international standards (Commonwealth of Australia 2020b).
-However, the National Inventory may not reflect all emission sources or the most recent knowledge available for specific emissions.
-Climate Active outline credible sources for bespoke emission factors in the link below.
+Australian emissions are assessed using the National GHG Inventory (NGGI) based on IPCC guidelines, and countryspecific (CS) estimates categorised by animal species and class, and seasonal and geographical impacts that reflect international standards (Commonwealth of Australia 2021).

+However, the NGGI may not reflect all emission sources or the most recent knowledge available for specific emissions.
+Other sources of bespoke emission factors include life cycle inventory databases such as AusLCI.
 This chapter will take into consideration the most up to date science available for emission factors to estimate emission sources.